Dr. Michael May (FRCS) — Updated on April 12, 2023

 7. You just had a baby

-During pregnancy, your hormones can change dramatically and, after your baby has been born, several of your hormone levels can drop extremely quickly – like oestrogen and progesterone.
+During pregnancy, your hormones can change dramatically.
+After your baby has been born, several of your hormone levels, such as oestrogen and progesterone, can drop extremely quickly.

 These hormones can have a really big impact on your hair, which is why a lot of women experience post-partum hair loss [7].

-It’s something that’s totally normal and will clear up in a few months, but can sometimes take as long as a year for your hair to go back to normal.
+This type of temporary hair loss is something that’s totally normal and will clear up in a few months.
+However, it can sometimes take as long as a year for your hair to go back to normal.
 Learn more about hair loss and pregnancy.

 8. You’ve lost weight quickly